Search

 Real-Life Examples of Success

 Many golfers have transformed their games simply by paying attention to Stroke Index stats.
 By understanding stroke indexes, golfers can better plan their strategy and improve their performance.
-Understanding the relationship between stroke index and hole difficulty can help golfers better plan their strategy and improve their performance.
 Take Mark, an amateur golfer with an 18-handicap, for example.

 Mark’s Journey: